greenyouse/browserific/README.md

 to organize the developement workflow, foster ideas, and discuss some of the design decisions.
 If you're thinking of contributing please join the board.

-The docs folder will (eventualy) have design ideas, docs, and dev notes but right now it doesn't have anything very useful in it.
+The docs folder has some helpful notes on browser details and an overview of the project design.

 ## License